Exhaust systems for vehicle fumes

 How an LEV system can help you manage vehicle exhaust emissions

-LEV systems are the key way in which you can control the risks posed by exhaust fumes whilst keeping your staff safe and fulfilling legal obligations.
+LEV (Local Exhaust Ventilation) systems are the key way in which you can control the risks posed by exhaust fumes whilst keeping your staff safe and fulfilling legal obligations.
 Vent-Tech operates on a national scale and we will take the time to understand your situation before recommending solutions.

 The Vent-Tech team is one of the UK’s most respected LEV experts.
+We have over a decade of operational experience and an abundance of satisfied clients.
 We can design and install the right ventilation system for your workplace.
 One that safely removes vehicle exhaust gas from the environment, thereby protecting your employees, and keeping you legally compliant.

 To find out more about how an extraction system can reduce fumes in your workplace, contact our team on 0117 964 7945 .